josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/✨_Glimmer_Is_Taxable_And_Other_Big_Drums/🦤_Potential_Dodos/🐦_the_tied_crow.md

 ---

 ## 🧠 Behavioural Indicators
-- Performs relatability while consolidating influence
+- Performs relatability to consolidating influence
 - Aligns state canopy with selectively profitable industries
 - Signs authorisations at distance from consequence
 - Prefers confidentiality to contest
 - Reframes consolidation as innovation

 When challenged, it does not attack.
-It explains.
+It "explains".

 ---